Beda Leon Sieber: 2022–23 season

-2023–24 season: Junior Grand Prix bronze
+2023–24 season: Junior Grand Prix bronze and senior debut

 Fully recovered from injury, Zehnder and Sieber returned to the Junior Grand Prix circuit for their fourth competitive season as a team.
 At their first assignment, the 2023 JGP Turkey, the team placed fourth in the rhythm dance, but rose to first in the free dance, ultimately placing third overall.
 Their bronze medal marked the first medal for a Swiss ice dance team at any ISU Grand Prix event, junior or senior.

 At their second JGP assignment, the 2023 JGP Poland, Zehnder and Sieber finished in fourth place.
 They followed up this result by winning the 2023 Swiss Open on the junior level and taking bronze at the 2023 Pavel Roman Memorial on the junior level.

 In late November, Zehnder and Sieber debuted on the senior international level by winning silver at the 2023 Bosphorus Cup.
 They then went on to win the junior national title at the 2024 Swiss Championships.

 Following a silver medal win on the junior level at the 2024 Ephesus Cup, Zehnder and Sieber placed fourteenth at the 2024 World Junior Championships in Taipei, Taiwan.

 Selected to compete at the 2024 World Championships in Montreal, Quebec, Canada, Zehnder and Sieber placed thirty-second in the rhythm dance and did not advance to the free dance segment of the competition.